Learning is organized around weekly themes. Concepts and skills are integrated into the thematic unit.

 Chapel services are held once a month with the rector of St. Christopher’s.
 The children sing songs and hear an age-appropriate chapel story.
 The music teacher directs the children in songs during chapel time.

 A degreed music teacher conducts music classes for all ages.
 Two and three day students get music once a week.
 Five day students get music twice a week.
 The children give a Christmas and an end-of-the-year music program, and all parents are invited.

 Physical development is included through using large muscles during a daily recess time held on our beautiful, large, wooded playground or during inclement weather in our “big room” with equipment to encourage large motor development.
 Parachute play, games, and rhythmic activities throughout the curriculum also encourage large muscle development, coordination, and social skills.

 In-House Field Trips

-Our entire student body gets to enjoy our numerous especial presentations at school, such as the puppet shows, reading events, storytelling, nature center or animal visits, folk dancers and community helpers.
-The three and four-year-old students may have opportunities for an off-site field trip.
+Our entire student body gets to enjoy our numerous special presentations at school, such as the puppet shows, reading events, storytelling, nature center or animal visits, folk dancers and community helpers.

 Each classroom teacher develops a daily schedule based on the following activities.
 The schedule is followed consistently to provide security and consistency to the children.
 On Orientation night the teacher will give you the specific schedule for your child’s class.
 Following is a sample schedule: